A bird greets me for another glorious day

 By TEA

 It was Saturday morning, May the 19th of 2012.
 I awoke that early morning feeling well rested.
-Since the beginning of the new year I had started working Monday thru Thursday, having Fridays off.
-In the past, when working a full week my Saturdays were spent sleeping in and catching up on the many hours of sleep lost during the week.
+Since the beginning of the new year, I have been working Monday through Thursday, having Fridays off.
+In the past, when working a full week, my Saturdays were spent sleeping in and catching up on the many hours of sleep lost during the week.
 Continue reading

 Serving graciously as a St. Ludwig altar boy

-Ad Deum Qui Laetificat Juventutem Meam!
+“Ad Deum Qui Laetificat Juventutem Meam!”

-That’s one of the prayers I’d recite as an altar boy at St. Ludwig’s Roman Catholic Church and I’ll never forget it ‘til the day I die.
-Don’t ask me what it means.
-I never figured it out, but I loved to say it!
+That’s one of the prayers I’d recite as an altar boy at St. Ludwig’s Roman Catholic Church, and I’ll never forget it ‘til the day I die.
+Don’t ask me what it means right now.
+I never figured it out as a kid, but I loved to say it!
 Continue reading

 Korea calling me to seek answers within